F.4 Procedures for Resolving Complaints of Discrimination and Harassment

 • procedures and permissible bases for the Complainant and Respondent to appeal the determination.

-The Title IX Coordinator and Director of Institutional Equity will provide both parties the written determination of the matter, including sanctions, if any, by electronic mail within fifteen (15) days following the Equity Panel.
+The Director of Institutional Equity will provide both parties the written determination of the matter, including sanctions, if any, by electronic mail within fifteen (15) days following the Equity Panel.
+Both parties will receive written notice of any sanctions imposed on the Respondent, except that in cases of unlawful discrimination and non-violent sexual harassment, the Complainant will only receive notice of any sanctions that relate directly to the Complainant.

-In the event the charge of discrimination and/or harassment is not substantiated following the written determination of the decision-makers, reasonable efforts may be taken to restore the Respondent(s) to their prior status.
+In the event the charge of discrimination and/or harassment is not substantiated following the written determination of the decision-maker, reasonable efforts may be taken to restore the Respondent(s) to their prior status.

 IX.
 Sanctions and Remedies